-Hollywood Diagnostics Center is proud to introduce our new, open upright MRI (Magnetic Resonance Imaging) unit.
+Hollywood Diagnosticss Center is proud to introduce our new, open upright MRI (Magnetic Resonance Imaging) unit.
 The G-scan Brio by Esaote is specifically designed for all musculoskeletal applications.
 The open and tilting design is a revolutionary way of performing a MRI.
-This innovative approach to imaging increases diagnostic accuracy while a patient is in the weight-bearing position.
+This innovative approach to imaging increases Diagnostics accuracy while a patient is in the weight-bearing position.
 The forces of gravity generate bio-mechanical changes in the human anatomy, so MRI in the natural standing position allows extra details to be seen.
 Twenty to thirty percent more abnormalities are detected which leads to a quicker diagnosis and a more accurate treatment plan.
 Patients experience less claustrophobia (fear of enclosed spaces) during scanning as compared to traditional MRI units.

 Magnetic Resonance Imaging (MRI) is a noninvasive and painless medical test that health care providers use to diagnose and treat numerous medical conditions and injuries.
 MRI utilizes a powerful magnet field, radio frequency pulses and a computer to produce detailed pictures of organs, soft tissues and bone.
 It does not use ionizing radiation (x-rays).
 The actual magnetic field is created by passing an electric current through specialized wire coils located within the MRI unit.